5 Cloud Security Challenges Solved by CNAPP

-CNAPP takes an integrated approach to cloud native security.
+A CNAPP takes an integrated approach to cloud security challenges.
 It combines tools that are essential across an application’s lifecycle, bringing visibility of development and runtime security into a single platform.
 It consolidates runtime protection, artifact scanning, and cloud configuration.
 Artifact scanning plays an important role in preventing vulnerabilities from advancing to the production environment.
 Runtime protection ensures workloads are secure after being deployed into production.
-Cloud configuration scanning flags risky misconfigurations that can lead to increased risk.
+Cloud configuration scanning flags misconfigurations that can lead to increased risk.

-CNAPP transforms cloud environment security from a reactive to a proactive undertaking.
-It deals with security concerns holistically instead of processing and addressing them as one-off problems without broader context.
+A CNAPP changes dealing with cloud security challenges from a reactive to a proactive undertaking.
+It treats security concerns holistically instead of processing and addressing them as one-off problems without broader context.

-This article looks at the top five challenges that CNAPP solves for organizations.
+This article explores the top five cloud security challenges that a CNAPP solves for organizations.

 1. Increased visibility

-Agile software development challenges security teams in that they suffer from a lack of visibility.
+Agile software development challenges security teams with a lack of visibility.
 First, thanks to the introduction of third-party platforms, the surface to be monitored has grown in size and complexity.
 Without proper visibility of the entire supply chain, it’s difficult to get real-time insight into the most vulnerable areas.
 Second, organizations commonly use multiple disparate point products, each with siloed responsibility and visibility, to perform various security checks at different points in an application’s lifecycle.
 This approach can create blind spots that malicious actors may exploit.

 2. Early error detection

-One of the benefits of cloud native applications for organizations is the possibility of increased collaboration.
+One of the benefits of cloud-native applications for organizations is the possibility of increased collaboration.
 Many teams can work on various parts of a project without interfering with each other.
 For instance, developers can pull the latest versions to test configurations before pushing their latest updates.
 Then, the updates they push can automatically be tested and rolled out in minutes.
-This increases speed to market but, in expanding the sources from which vulnerabilities can originate, it presents a security challenge.
+This increases speed to market but, in expanding the sources from which vulnerabilities can originate, it presents a cloud security threat.

-CNAPP overcomes this challenge by shifting the security barriers closer to development.
+A CNAPP overcomes this challenge by shifting the security barriers closer to development.
 Scanning artifacts for security vulnerabilities before they’re processed ensures risky components are caught before being deployed.
-It also ensures misconfigurations in files, like infrastructure-as-code templates, are caught early.
+It also ensures misconfigurations in files, like infrastructure as code templates, are caught early.
 In a collaborative environment, avoiding sharing misconfigured files can save a lot of time.

 3. End-to-end protection